Skip to content

 You can have both positive and negative cash flow in a given month.

-Positive cash flow is when you cover your bills and still have additional funds left over.
+Positive cash flow is when you cover your bills and still have money left over.

 Negative cash flow is when you spend more than you bring in.